halljon/offer-example/README.md

 This project has a number of modules, which albeit don't contain much code, but are there to show how a complex system could be split up:

 * Database - contains schema DDL and DML to populate tables with initial data.
-    * Database creation and data population performed by running standard Maven clean install.
+    * Database creation and data population performed by running standard Maven clean install, there is a simple Spring Boot application and this effectively bootstraps the database creation using some POC (Proof Of Concept) type features that Spring Boot has (schema.sql and data.sql).
 * Domain - domain object(s).
 * Persistence - Persistence layer for domain objects.
 * Service - Service layer interacting with persistence and controlling transactions.